 Where does this approach come from?
 What is its purpose and goal?
-What is the format of an Awareness Intensive and what makes it so appropriate for this discovery of our true nature?
-In what way is it the ‘suitable and seamless tool’ for those who seek to meet themselves in the truth of what they are?
+What is the format of an Awareness Intensive and what makes it so appropriate for the discovery of True Nature?
+In what way is it the suitable and seamless tool for those who seek to meet themselves in the truth of what they are?

 The questions & answers below will help you to better understand what the awareness intensives are about and support your next participation.

 A brief history…

 Originally called Enlightenment Intensive, this process was developed by an American named Charles Berner, who had been working with communication techniques for personal growth during the 1960s.
 In 1968 Charles Berner had the idea to merge three unique self-enquiry practices; the ancient ‘Who am I?’ question, the Japanese Zen sesshin* format and a modern communication technique.
 Soon after that, the first experimental enlightenment intensive was held in the Californian desert.